Green Smoothie Gourmet

 Ingredients

-• 2 cups flour all purpose or GF 1 to 1 baking flour
+• 2 cups all purpose flour or gluten free baking flour

 • ½ cup cocoa powder

-• 1 chia seed or flax seed egg 4 tablespoon water + 1 tablespoon seed
+• 1 chia seed 4 tablespoon water + 1 tablespoon seed

 • 1 teaspoon vanilla extract